 In what follows, we will delve into key highlights of Vietnam business culture, including some common customs in Vietnamese business, business etiquette in Vietnam, communications in business, etc.

-2. What should foreigners know about Vietnam’s business culture?
+2. Tips for foreigners to learn about Vietnam’s business culture

 2.1 Common business customs in Vietnam